USS Gunason: History

 After shakedown, Gunason sailed from Boston 6 April 1944 for the Caribbean, reaching Trinidad four days later, and began inter-island escort duties.
 Until June she made frequent escort voyages between Trinidad and Guantanamo Bay, Cuba, delivering her convoys safely.
 Departing Trinidad on 2 June, she rendezvoused at Barbados with a merchantman carrying one of the first loads of Barbadians to the United States to relieve the wartime farm labor shortage, and escorted the ship safely to Miami.

 Subsequently, following repairs at Boston, Gunason reached Casco Bay, Maine on 25 June and joined sister destroyer escorts bound for Hampton Roads, where all arrived 2 July to form Task Force 61.
 Gunason served with this task force until early 1945, making three transatlantic escort voyages out of Hampton Roads to Bizerte, Plymouth, and Oran respectively from 4 July 1944 to 8 January 1945.
 Highlights included herding a stricken slow tow convoy which had been attacked by U-boats.
 Gunason spent Christmas and New Year's standing by this convoy as it steamed into winter seas at 4 kn.

 Gunason was soon to change her theater of operations.
-She sailed from Boston on 27 January 1945 for the South Pacific Ocean the Panama Canal, arriving at Manus on 4 March.
+She sailed from Boston on 27 January 1945 for the South Pacific Ocean via the Panama Canal, arriving at Manus on 4 March.
 A round trip escort voyage thence to Leyte in March set the pattern she was to follow for the next three months—escorting convoys entering and departing Philippine waters—supporting the United States' efforts in the Pacific.
 In June, Gunason escorted troopships from Hollandia to Manila and after visiting Ulithi, put in at Manila again early in July.